 A handbook for local chamber executives designed to provide new executives with an outline of the basic elements of chamber operations.
 Each of the 10 chapters was written by talented and seasoned chamber professionals.

 A summary of data gathered by state chambers in Iowa, Kansas, Minnesota, North Dakota, Nebraska, South Dakota and Wisconsin.
-It contains information about salaries and benefits of chamber of commerce staff and is available online.
+It contains information about salaries and benefits of chamber of commerce staff and it will be available in May of 2018.
+If you would like data from the 2016 survey, contact Jennifer Byers at firstname.lastname@example.org.

 MACE Operations Survey:

 Much like in any industry, it is crucial for successful chambers of commerce to benchmark themselves against their peers in the industry and take advantage of best practices.
-It is with this goal in mind that the Mid-America Chamber Executives presents the 2015 Chamber Operations Survey with participation from Iowa, Minnesota, Nebraska, South Dakota and Wisconsin.
+It is with this goal in mind that the Mid-America Chamber Executives has developed this tool with participation from Iowa, Minnesota, Nebraska, South Dakota and Wisconsin.
+Contact Jennifer Byers at email@example.com for the most recent copy.